-Do you have difficulty sleeping or suffer from poor sleep?
+Do you have insomnia or suffer from poor sleep?

 Do you lay awake at night struggling to sleep?